daviddegliame/wp5m/README.md

-# WPclipress
+# WP5M
-a small project for simplify wordpress project management.
+a small growing project for simplifying WordPress project management, make by a french guy ...